Student Achievement and Support Division

 Designs, develops and administers a system for schools, districts, and associated technical assistance providers to institute and implement coherent standards-based educational programs that result in improved student learning and make appropriate use of the resources available through California's system of support, Title I, Title V, and the Every Student Succeeds Act.

-The Improvement & Accountability Division is part of the District, School & Innovation Branch.
+The Improvement & Accountability Division is part of the Performance, Planning & Technology Branch.

 State and federal laws require the California Department of Education (CDE) to monitor the implementation of categorical programs operated by local educational agencies (LEAs).
 This is accomplished through different processes.